 If the Court agrees that the current garnishment process violates the Constitution, it could have far-reaching implications on how debt collectors can collect money.
 Stay tuned.

 If you still have questions about garnishment, feel free to download my free guide How to Survive Garnishment.
 It’s packed with information and tips for handling garnishment and will answer most of your questions about the garnishment process.
-If the guide doesn’t answer all of your questions, I offer paid consultations for a small fee.
-Please click the button in the upper right corner of this page and fill out my free online case evaluation form to learn more.
+If the guide doesn’t answer all of your questions, I offer 30 minute consultations for $175.